Overview

 3

 This course examines the business and computing infrastructure needed to protect an organization from attacks.
-Topics include physical security, risk analysis, disaster recovery, data security controls, security models, access controls and security testing frameworks.
+Topics will include: physical security, risk analysis, disaster recovery, data security controls, security models, access controls and security testing frameworks.

 Pre-requisites: